emersonhamer/emersonhamer_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Emerson Hamer is a second year Ph.D. student in Economics at Emory University.
+Emerson Hamer is a second-year PhD student in Economics at Emory University.
 She earned her B.A. in Economics from Eckerd College.
+Her research interests are in health and environmental economics.
 {style="text-align: justify;"}